Orange Upside-Down Cake

 To combine it

-- Lightly butter an 8-inch nonstick round pan, and pour the caramel into the pan.
-Layer the citrus slices how you want them to look.
-I chose a round pattern, alternating Cara Cara oranges and lemon slices.
+1. Lightly butter an 8-inch nonstick round pan, and pour the caramel into the pan.
+Layer the oranges how you want them to look.
+I chose a round pattern, alternating Cara Cara oranges and blood oranges.

-- Pour the cake over the citrus slices.
+2. Pour the cake over the oranges.
 Bake at 350 for 30 minutes, or until a toothpick comes out clean.

 To plate the cake

-- Invert the well-cooled plate over the cake pan, then flip it over to let it pop out onto the plate.
+1. Spread a thin layer of the lemon curd on your cake plate.
+Invert the plate over the cake pan, then flip it over to let it pop out onto the plate.